 - Supports on fittings to be avoided.

 - Excessive clamping forces can cause pipe crushing.

 - GRP spans are much less than the CS spans, in absence of vendor data ISO 14692 can be used.

 - Piping should be supported for shock loadings

-- Special care to be taken in a freezing environment.
+- Special care is to be taken in a freezing environment.

 Few more related articles to give you more insights into the subject.

 An Article on HYDROSTATIC FIELD TEST of GRP / GRE lines

 Stress Analysis of GRP / GRE / FRP piping system using Caesar II

 Basic Principles for an aboveground GRP piping system